-I quess back then they only keep the file 5 open for so long and -- but when the whole Pickton case 6 came up, the file was opened up and it is still open again.
-7 So -- and they do have -- one of the good things that came 8 out of that meeting was that they now have DNA that's on 9 10 file and in case there is some findings and they can do some testing, and that if -- like I said, if something 11 comes up, they'll contact us.
-12 had told the family before they went.
-1 So we didn't even know about it.
-So this is 2 something that really, really shocked us vesterday and was 3 4 very upsetting to find out that your Chief Councillor gave assumptions to the RCMP that our sister had gone in the 5 river.
-To me, that's assuming that our sister went in the 6 river and drowned.
-And they never, ever told the family 7 that.
-8
+I guess back then they only keep the file open for so long and -- but when the whole Pickton case came up, the file was opened up and it is still open again.
+So -- and they do have -- one of the good things that came out of that meeting was that they now have DNA that's on file and in case there is some findings and they can do some testing, and that if -- like I said, if something comes up, they'll contact us.

-And the other shocking information for us was that he shared that our Chief Councillor and others --I'm not sure who the others were; there were no other names mentioned -- had gone to the RCMP detachment and told them that there was footprints found at the Gitsegukla River and they believed that it was hers.
+And the other shocking information for us was that he shared that our Chief Councillor and others - I'm not sure who the others were; there were no other names mentioned -- had gone to the RCMP detachment and told them that there was footprints found at the Gitsegukla River and they believed that it was hers.

 And the reason why I say it's shocking information is that information from the Chief Councillor wasn't shared with the family.
 Like, this was new to us yesterday; that information wasn't shared to the parents or to the rest of the family back then.
 Why was that not shared?
-I guess, assuming that the RCMP figured that the Chief Council and whoever he took to the RCMP detachment
+I guess, assuming that the RCMP figured that the Chief Council and whoever he took to the RCMP detachment had told the family before they went.